agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 #### 3. Enabling interactive documentation deployments

-Once WebAssembly binaries for a project and its dependencies are available through Pyodide and/or emscripten-forge, the project may start using them as a part of interactive documentation deployments.
+Once a project's Webassembly binaries and dependencies are available through Pyodide and/or emscripten-forge, the project may start using them in interactive documentation deployments.

 We recommend [the JupyterLite project](https://jupyterlite.readthedocs.io/en/stable/) for this.
-The rationale behind this recommendation is that it provides multiple features and surrounding tooling to ease such deployments
+The rationale behind this recommendation is that it provides multiple features and surrounding tooling to ease such deployments.

-JupyterLite is a serverless variant of the JupyterLab project that runs completely in the browser on the client side via WebAssembly.
-JupyterLite sites are distributed as static assets, and can be built using the `jupyter lite` CLI.
-It provides support for various JupyterLab extensions, plugins, kernels, and surrounding projects for browser-based use cases.
+JupyterLite is a serverless variant of the JupyterLab project that runs entirely in the browser on the client side via WebAssembly.
+JupyterLite sites are distributed as static assets and can be built using the `jupyter lite` CLI.
+It supports various JupyterLab extensions, plugins, kernels, and surrounding projects for browser-based use cases.
 Particularly, the project provides the following:

 - [`jupyterlite-sphinx`](https://jupyterlite-sphinx.readthedocs.io/en/stable/): a Sphinx extension that provides mechanisms to embed a JupyterLite site within Sphinx documentation, and offers documentation-focused abstractions to customise them via a Pythonic interface.
-- Two browser-based Python kernels, `jupyterlite-pyodide-kernel` and `jupyterlite-xeus`: these ship with support for the Pyodide and the emscripten-forge distributions respectively, and need to be installed alongside `jupyterlite-sphinx`.
-Documentation website owners may choose between either of the two kernels, with the differences between them noted as a part of the JupyterLite documentation: https://jupyterlite.readthedocs.io/en/stable/howto/configure/kernels.html#adding-a-python-kernel
+- Two browser-based Python kernels, `jupyterlite-pyodide-kernel` and `jupyterlite-xeus`: these ship with support for the Pyodide and the emscripten-forge distributions, respectively, and need to be installed alongside `jupyterlite-sphinx`.
+Documentation website owners may choose between the two kernels, with the differences between them noted as a part of the JupyterLite documentation: https://jupyterlite.readthedocs.io/en/stable/howto/configure/kernels.html#adding-a-python-kernel

 We recommend installing and configuring [the `jupyterlite-sphinx` project](https://jupyterlite-sphinx.readthedocs.io/en/stable/) and one of the two kernels within Core Projects’ Sphinx-based documentation workflows in order to build a JupyterLite deployment and interact with it through Sphinx.